 “You were there!”

 “I was sent to kill you, before I knew what I know now.
-You have become a bit of nuisance to the nobility of the surrounding area; the crown was forced to act.”
+You have become a bit of nuisance to the nobility of the surrounding cities; the crown was forced to act.”

 Xioth sat still at the table, unable to move, frozen by the comments.
 He realized that his hands were shaking.
 So even without revealing all the secrets sleeping within him, Alokian could induce this deep, visceral fear in everyone he encountered.
 Xioth knew little of the secrets of this world but he did know that this man sitting in front of him is capable of things he could not even imagine.

 Alokian pulled out a seal from his satchel.
 The Royal Dravian seal was unmistakable and was used only by very high-ranking citizens of the empire.
 He warmed the wax stick on the candle separating the two men and then proceeded to seal the letter close.
-He looked it over and handed it to Xioth.
+He looked it over and handed it to Xioth as well as papers of authority, which are required for travel.

-Bewildered by all that had happened Xioth took the letter as innkeep strode from behind his resting place.
+Bewildered by all that had happened Xioth took the letter as barkeep strode from behind his resting place.

-“Wiall ya be renting a room far tha night?” the innkeeper inquired.
+“Wiall ya be wenting a room far tha night?” the innkeeper inquired.

 Alokian glanced past the man, straight at Xioth.
 His bright green eyes blinked slowly before he shook his head.
 “No thank you.
 I must set course to Talliue, my plans have changed.”